Qatl: Plot

-One day, after listening to a recorded conversation between Rohini and Ranjeet to meet at his apartment at 4 P.M., Rakesh leaves the house in a disguise, without the dog.
+One day, after listening to a recorded conversation between Rohini and Ranjeet to meet at his apartment at 4 P.M., Rakesh leaves the house in disguise, without the dog.
 He finds his way to the apartment and kills Rohini using Ranjeet's revolver.
 Police assume Ranjeet is guilty and take him into custody.
 A rather sluggish and annoyingly slow inspector Shatru (Shatrughan Sinha), who is known to crack every murder, is given the case.
 He believes that Rakesh is the murderer but finds it impossible to get the right evidence.

-While Shatru falsely builds a case against Sita as murderer, she confesses to protect Rakesh.
+While Shatru falsely builds a case against Sita as the murderer, she confesses to protect Rakesh.
 Unable to let Sita take the blame for him, Rakesh confesses that he is the real murderer.
 Judge (Saeed Jaffrey) at the hearing finds it difficult to accept that a blind man can murder someone on his own without being noticed.
 Rakesh proves his crime by taking the police and the judge through each and every action on the day of the murder.
-While taking an aim at an alarm clock to show his voice-based target shooting, he accidentally shoots dead Ranjeet, who incidentally has just entered his house with a new girl.
-Rakesh is punished for his murder of his wife and imprisoned for 7 years but is found not guilty of killing Ranjeet.
+While taking aim at an alarm clock to show his voice-based target shooting, he accidentally shoots dead Ranjeet, who incidentally has just entered his house with a new girl.
+Rakesh is punished for the murder of his wife and imprisoned for seven years but is found not guilty of killing Ranjeet.
 Rakesh is released early from prison due to his good behavior and the movie ends with his going home with Sita to start a new life and Inspector Shatru seeing them off.

 An old fakir (Ashok Kumar) is seen singing a specific song throughout the movie.
-He has no dialogues or involvement elsewhere but his position on the roadside is critical to Rakesh's sense of hearing and hence the plot.
+He has no dialogues or involvement elsewhere but his position on the roadside is critical to Rakesh's sense of hearing and the plot.